tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### A* search

+1. Pop first element on priority queue
+2. Check if is goal
+3. Get neighbors
+4.

 - Most common algorithm
 - Uses the sum of the current distance from the initial node and the estimated cost to the target node as its heuristic
 - If the heuristic is admissible, then A* search is complete and optimal based on the triangle inequality